On well-posedness of forward-backward SDEs-A unified approach: Well-posedness of the dominating equations

-We recall that in this case $F$ takes the form (\ref{F1}), where $b_i$, $\si_i$, $f_i$, $i=1,2,3$, are bounded, adapted processes defined by (\ref{phi}), and thus $F$ is also random and may depend on $t$.
-Now recall the definition of the functions $\ol F$ and $\ul F$ \eqref{Fbar}.
-Again, by a slight abuse of notations we replace $\Th^j$, $j=1,2$ in \eqref{phi} by $\th_j$, $j=1,2$, and still denote them by $b_i$, $\si_i$, $f_i$, $i=1,2,3$.
-In what follows all assumptions involving coefficients in \eqref{F1} will be in the sense that they hold uniformly for all $\th_j$, $j=1,2$.
-In analogy to Theorem \ref{thm-constant-F2}, we have the following result. \begin{thm} Assume Assumption \ref{assum-Lipschitz} holds and $\si = \si(t, x, y)$.
-Then, for any $T>0$, the ODEs (\ref{ODE}) have bounded solutions $\overline\by$ and $\underline\by$ on $[0,T]$ if one of the following three cases holds true:
+Again we consider the case that $\sigma _3 = 0$ first. \begin{longlist}[\textit{Case} 2.] \item[\textit{Case} 1: $\sigma = \sigma (t, x, y)$.]
+We recall that in this case $F$ takes the form (\ref{F1}), where $b_i$, $\sigma _i$, $f_i$, $i=1,2,3$, are bounded, adapted processes defined by (\ref{tildephi}), and thus $F$ is also random and may depend on $t$.
+Now recall the definition of the functions $\overline F$ and $\underline F$ in (\ref{Fbar}).
+Again, by a slight abuse of notation we replace $\Theta ^j$, $j=1,2$ in (\ref{tildephi}) by $\theta _j$, $j=1,2$, and still denote them by $b_i$, $\sigma _i$, $f_i$, $i=1,2,3$.
+In what follows, all assumptions involving coefficients in (\ref{F1}) will be in the sense that they hold uniformly for all $\theta _j$, $j=1,2$.
+In analogy to Theorem \ref{teo-constant-F2}, we have the following result. \end{longlist}